oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 service, property and attribute mappings must be used to define how these values are mapped.

-> This *event escalation* mechanism needs to be better defined.

 |Keyname|Mandatory|Type|Description|
 |---|---|---|---|
 |node_type|yes|string|The name of the node type of the nodes for which the service template can provide an implementation.|